n0q/hackmaster5e-fvtt/README.md

 # hackmaster5e-fvtt

 Hackmaster for Foundry.
-It's barebones for now, but should get the job done.
-Definitely more to come.
-Please note this product is still in the early stages and is lacking support for a number of systems, but it's absolutely usable in its current form.
+Some rough edges here and there, but this should do what you need.
+Don't fret if the repo goes quiet.
+If I vanish, I will be back sooner than later.

 ----
 ## Roadmap

-##### 0.2.x: Combat, Refactors, and Polish
+##### 0.2.x: Combat Competency
 Better support for the various particulars of combat in Hackmaster.
-Fighting styles, combat moves, smarter defense rolls, and so on.
-In the process, a lot of the ugly "this will do for now" code should get reigned in, here.
-Lastly, a customized appearance and style for chat cards should happen here.
+Combat moves, smarter defense rolls, status effects, initiative manipulation, fatigue, and encumbrance.

-##### 0.3.x: Inventory Overhaul
+##### 0.3.x: Inventory and Talents
 A proper, nested inventory system with containers, proper weight management, and more.
-This should pay off vast dividends, as this functionality could be leveraged to improve ranged weapons, spell libraries, and combat.
+Better talents which will alter a character's behavior without needing to manually tune miscellanious bonuses.

 ----
 ### Credits and Thanks